SharePoint/sp-dev-docs/docs/schema/flyoutanchor-element.md

 </tr>
 <tr class="even">
 <td align="left"><p>**ToolTipImage32by32Left**</p></td>
 <td align="left"><p>Optional.
 A negative integer that represents an offset for the left edge of the image.
 Use this attribute when the **ToolTipImage32by32</span> attribute points to an image file that contains the images for many icons.
-The value of the <span class="keyword">ToolTipImage32by32Left</span> attribute is used to set the CSS <span class="keyword">left** attribute when the page is created.</p></td>
+The value of the **ToolTipImage32by32Left</span> attribute is used to set the CSS **left** attribute when the page is created.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p>**ToolTipImage32by32Top**</p></td>
 <td align="left"><p>Optional.
 A negative integer that represents an offset for the top edge of the image.
 Use this attribute when the **ToolTipImage32by32</span> attribute points to an image file that contains the images for many icons.
-The value of the <span class="keyword">ToolTipImage32by32Top</span> attribute is used to set the CSS <span class="keyword">top** attribute when the page is created.</p></td>
+The value of the **ToolTipImage32by32Top</span> attribute is used to set the CSS **top** attribute when the page is created.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**ToolTipTitle**</p></td>